mantidproject/mantid/docs/source/interfaces/indirect/Indirect Data Manipulation.rst

 EMin & EMax
   Sets the energy range that is to be reflected about :math:`y=0`.

+Reflect Type
+  Wheather to do *Positive to Negative* or *Negative to Positive* reflection.

 Spectrum No
   Changes the spectrum shown in the preview plots.